sidney-wells/udacity-capstone/README.md

 ## POST /workouts
 * General
     * This end point is used to post a new workout.
+However, the trainer must create three exercises in order to post a workout.
 * Sample
 Data: json={ "theme": "new workout1", "description": "new description1", "exerciseOne": "burpees" "exerciseTwo": "squats", "exerciseThree": "jumps" }
 Response: {